Experimental Assortments for Choice Estimation and Nest Identification: Numerical Comparison of Experiment Designs

 \subsection{Mis-specified Instances from \citet{berbeglia2022comparative}}

 We replicate 1440 estimation instances (see \Cref{app:berbegliaInsts}) from \citet{berbeglia2022comparative}, each defined by a choice function $\phi$ and a data size $T$, with 360 instances for each $T \in \{300,750,3000,6000\}$.
-There are always $n=10$ items.
+There are always $n=10$ items, so our design uses $2\lceil\log_2 n\rceil+1=9$ assortments.
 The choice functions are generated from a Ranked List model, implying that all estimated models are mis-specified.

-Here we use the balanced version of our experiment design (see \Cref{sec:balancedDesign}) because $n=10$ is not a power of 2.
+Here we use the binary encoding and balanced version of our experiment design.
+This ensures that each item appears in half of the $8$ experimental assortments and each experimental assortment contains exactly $5$ items.
 For the randomized designs, we generate random assortments with size drawn uniformly from $\{3,4,5,6\}$, following \citet{berbeglia2022comparative}.
 The randomized design results with $G=T/10$ pull numbers from their paper verbatim, while the other experiment designs (including the randomized one with $G=9$) draw fresh choice data using our own random seeds.
 The soft RMSE results under different estimated choice models are displayed in \Cref{fig:misSpecified}.

 \paragraph{Findings.} Our design with 9 deliberate assortments consistently outperforms the design with 9 randomized assortments, especially for small data sizes where $T\in\{300,750\}$.
 The advantage subsides for $T\in\{3000,6000\}$, where our design is beaten by the original design from \citet{berbeglia2022comparative} which randomly draws $T/10$ (i.e., 300 or 600) experimental assortments.
-The difference is particularly stark for the Latent-class MNL and Markov Chain choice models, which have a lot of parameters, and hence our 9 deliberate assortments do not provide enough identification power.
-That being said, it is often impractical to offer so many distinct assortments, and in \Cref{ssec:wellSpec}, we will see that our experiment design can be competitive even if the randomized design has far more experimental assortments.
+The difference is particularly stark for the Exponomial, Latent-class MNL and Markov Chain choice models, which have a lot of parameters, and hence our 9 deliberate assortments do not provide enough identification power.
+The design with $T$ individual randomized assortments is generally best under mis-specified choice models, although it is often impractical to offer so many distinct assortments.
+Moreover, under well-specified choice models in \Cref{ssec:wellSpec}, we will see that our experiment design can be competitive even if the randomized design has far more experimental assortments.